Why we keep going back to Bermuda

 Heading to the Boston Aquarium?
 Borrow a toddler.

 After the excitement of the whale tour, the rest of our stay in Boston was pretty calm as we took advantage of the opportunity to visit with some friends living in the Boston area.
-Continue reading “Heading to the Boston Aquarium?
-Borrow a toddler.”
+On Saturday night we had dinner in Boston's South End.
+Not to be confused with South Boston, the South End is...
+Continue Reading →

 Whale Watching in Boston?
 Prepare for Evasive Maneuvers.